A Holistic Approach to Reactive Mobile Manipulation: Experiments

 \subsection{Platform Description}

-We use our in-house developed mobile manipulation platform Frankie displayed in Figure \ref{fig:platform} for the following experiments.
+We use our in-house developed mobile manipulation platform Frankie for the following experiments.
 Frankie comprises an Omron LD-60 two-wheel differential-drive base and a 7 degree-of-freedom Franka-Emika Panda manipulator.
-A model of Frankie is provided as part of the Robotics Toolbox for Python \cite{rtb}.
-We use an Intel RealSense D435 RGB-D camera attached to the end-effector for visual feedback to support visual grasping.
+In Experiment 1 and 2 we additionally use an Omni-Frankie model in simulation which has a holonomic base (which could be realised using mecanum wheels) to exhibit holistic operation with a holonomic mobile manipulator.
+The models of Frankie and Omni-Frankie are provided as part of the Robotics Toolbox for Python \cite{rtb}.
+For real-world experiments, we use an Intel RealSense D435 RGB-D camera attached to the end-effector for visual feedback to support visual grasping.
 The Omron LD-60 mobile base performs localisation and mapping on an embedded computer using an in-built LiDAR.
 We control the platform using the software package from \href{https://github.com/qcr/ros_omron_agv}{github.com/qcr/ros\_omron\_agv}.
 Frankie contains an Intel i5 NUC and an Nvidia Xavier to perform image processing.